DHTMLGoodies/ludoDB/README.md

 ###Classes
 This is an overview of the most important PHP classes in ludoDB:

-* LudoDBObject: Abstract base class for LudoDBModel and LudoDBCollection
+* *LudoDBObject*: Abstract base class for LudoDBModel and LudoDBCollection
-* LudoDBModel: Abstract class you extend to represent a database table, example: "Game"
+* *LudoDBModel*: Abstract class you extend to represent a database table, example: "Game"
-* LudoDBCollection: Abstract class used to present collection of data rows from the database, example: "Moves". ps!
+* *LudoDBCollection*: Abstract class used to present collection of data rows from the database, example: "Moves". ps!
 You can specify nested classes in your LudoDBModel config.
+* *LudoDBTreeCollection*: Abstract class used to present collection of data in tree format.
-* LudoDBRequestHandler: Class handling POST/GET requests and returning data in JSON format.
+* *LudoDBRequestHandler*: Class handling POST/GET requests and returning data in JSON format.

 ###Public methods
 Here are some of the public methods for LudoDBModel and LudoDBCollection: